Listed on this page are our direct Bender

 Brückmann never married and died as a German

-soldier in The Great War in Frankfort, Germany.
+soldier in The Great War in Frankfurt, Germany.
 Josef Brückmann is

-my Bender / Blaies generation's 8th cousin, 1 generation removed.
+my Bender / Fries / Blaies generation's 8th cousin, 1 generation

 1.1.2.2.5.12.5.3.4.4.
 Josef Menges,